Alaska Airlines pilot passes out midair, co-pilot lands plane

 “That first officer was infected with the flu.
 We know that for sure,” McElroy said.

-Hylan Slobodkin, a Seattle-area rabbi who was traveling with his wife, said he saw the pilot fall and hit his head and then heard a flight attendant call for help.

-“There definitely were some passengers panicking,” Slobodkin said.
-“But the plane never lunged, it never veered off track, it seemed really steady.”

-Writing by Eric M. Johnson; Editing by Cynthia Johnston and Peter Cooney
+Reporting by Laura L. Myers, writing by Eric M. Johnson; editing by Cynthia Johnston, G Crosse